rfuzzo/MorrowindPlusPlus/fundamentals/gameplay.md

   * [x] 00 Core
   * [x] 01 Optional FPS

+{% hint style="info" %}
-> ℹ️ The Optional FPS option provides better performance at the expense of high quality visual effects.
+The Optional FPS option provides better performance at the expense of high quality visual effects.
+{% endhint %}

 ⭐ [**MM - Enhanced Telekinesis**](https://www.nexusmods.com/morrowind/mods/47534)\
 Using Telekinesis will now propel objects towards you with new VFX instead of immediately picking the item up.